Veganism – When food trends meet healthy lifestyle!!

 Did you know?

 A vegan saves 1,100 gallons of water, 45 pounds of grain, 30 sq ft of forested land, 20 lbs CO2 equivalent, and one animal’s life daily!!

 You might have probably heard of many arguments and debates over the benefits of veganism or plant-based diet.
-While the researches show many positive health benefits for the followers of veganism, it takes many different reasons for people to get inspired and transform to a vegan.
+While the researches show many positive health benefits for the followers of veganism, it takes many different reasons for people to get inspired and transform into a vegan.
 A vegan diet provides key nutrients for better health and eliminates the risk of various diseases caused by potentially harmful animal fats.

 Here are 18 reasons to think about going vegan:

 Researchers have proven that vegans have the lowest body mass index (BMI) and are less prone to obesity as compared to the non-vegan counterparts.
 The reason behind this is the high fiber content and no animal protein and fat intake in the diet.
 A vegan diet includes consuming wholesome foods like grains, legumes, vegetables, nuts, and other plant-based products.

 2. Lose Weight And Stay Slim

 Staying focused on a plant-based diet helps you in many ways.
 They are high in fiber and carbs which help weight loss unlike the animal products which are abundant in saturated (bad) fats that convert easily into body fat.
 Load your plates with veggies if you want to skip starvation and counting calories every time you eat.

 Vegan diet helps reducing fats levels in the body, thereby regulating blood pressure and LDL cholesterol levels.
 All these factors lead to a healthy cardiac system.
 The goodness of antioxidants, phytochemicals and fiber present in the plant diet aids in maintaining a healthy heart.